LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 !!! warning "iPhone 16 (all models) and 17e model with Omnipod DASH"
     **iPhone 16 all models** and **iPhone 17e model only** can be slow to reconnect to Atlas versions of DASH Pods.
 This can cause delays to automatic and manual insulin dosing.

-    **Other phones, including iPhone 17 models other than 17e, do not have the reconnection problems with InPlay DASH Pods** - but see [Increase in DASH Faults](#increase-in-dash-faults) when using the always-connected Bluetooth method which affects all phone models and seems to be box specific.
+    **Other phones, including iPhone 17 models other than 17e, do not have the reconnection problems with InPlay DASH Pods** - but see [Increase in DASH Faults](#increase-in-dash-faults) when using the *keep-connected* Bluetooth method which affects all phone models and seems to be box specific.

 > * Note that the BLE Management modifications found in the `dev` branch, known as *ble-heartbeat*. cannot fix the slow reconnection time for Atlas DASH Pods using iPhone 16 and 17e.